dineshbali18/GDP-2/README.md

 To implement high availability for real-time financial data updates, deploy your services across multiple cloud availability zones with load balancers to ensure redundancy.\
 Use a distributed database with replication (e.g., PostgreSQL or cloud-based databases) for fault tolerance.\
 Incorporate message queues (e.g., Apache Kafka) to manage real-time data streams and auto-scaling to handle traffic surges efficiently.

+**Implementation for the Budget Management Interface** 1.Implement input forms for users to create and edit budget categories, setting spending limits and time frames.
+2.Link budget categories to transaction data for real-time expense tracking, displaying progress with visual elements like bars or charts.
+3.Set up notifications to alert users when they approach or exceed their budget limits, using email or in-app alerts.
+4.Ensure the interface supports real-time syncing across devices, updating the budget view with each transaction.
+5.Store budget data securely in a relational database, encrypting user-specific budgets and spending for privacy.